dslab-epfl/svshi/svshi/documentation/documentation.md

 _Running an application_ concretely means that its `iteration()` function is executed on the current physical state of the system and on the current app state.

 Apps are always run in alphabetical order in their group (`privileged` or `notPrivileged`).
 The non-privileged apps run first, then the privileged ones: in such a way, privileged applications can override the behavior of non-privileged ones.

 This order of execution is abstract, as apps could be theoretically run in parallel; however, the merging of the new copies of the physical state they produce must then be carefully done to preserve the order.

 This execution model has been chosen for its **ease of use**: users do not need to write `while` loops or deal with synchronization explicitly.

 ##### 4.3.5.1 Code manipulation

 The app skeleton provided to the user when she generates an app contains classes modeling the devices the app can use.
-However, these classes are just stubs given for code auto-completion and linting, since they are not the version executed by SVSHI.
-In fact, the `verification` module does not simply modify the code to ease verification, as explained in [Section 4.3.3.4](#4334-crosshair-in-svshi-and-code-modification): it also generates the file `runtime_file.py` that is used during execution by the `runtime` module (see next section).
+However, these classes are just stubs given for code auto-completion and linting, since they are not the ones executed by SVSHI.
+In fact, the `verification` module does not simply modify the code to ease verification, as explained in [Section 4.3.3.4](#4334-crosshair-in-svshi-and-code-modification): it also generates the file `runtime_file.py` that is used during execution by the `runtime` module (see next section, [Section 4.3.5.2](#4352-runtime)).
 This file is similar to `verification_file`, as it contains:

 - The states: both `AppState` and `PhysicalState`
 - The actual device classes: one per each device instance in an app, as devices of the same type might access different group addresses (in a single app or across different apps)